 John Westley Donaldson

 *John Donaldson was born on this date in 1891.
-He was an African American baseball pitcher in Pre-Negro league and Negro league baseball.
+He was an Black baseball pitcher in Pre-Negro league and Negro League baseball.
 John Wesley Donaldson was born in Glasgow, Missouri; very little is known about his parents, siblings or childhood.

 Donaldson's early career was spent playing for the Missouri Black Tigers of nearby Higbee, Missouri, in 1908, and subsequently for the Hannaca Blues, an all-Black contingent from Glasgow during the 1909-10 seasons.
 He pitched for Brown's Tennessee Rats, which traveled with a complement called "Brown's Tennessee Minstrels".
 Together, the group of about 20 players crisscrossed the upper Midwest, playing ball during the day and providing an evening minstrel program for their mostly white ticket buyers.
 Donaldson established himself as a stellar pitcher, posting a reported record of 44-3.
 Known highlights of that season include an 18-inning 31 strikeout game, a 27-strikeout performance and on at least four separate occasions, he struck out 19.

 He contracted to pitch for the World's All Nations team based in Des Moines, Iowa, in 1912, for a reported sum of $150 per month.
 Donaldson went on to star for the team, which included a female player named Carrie Nation, as well as players of several different races.
 The efforts of an interracial ball club were effective as the All Nations thrived traveling throughout the Midwest and Upper Midwest from 1912 to 1917.
 During Donaldson's 1915 season, he struck out an average of 18 batters a game and fanned 30 in a marathon 18-inning contest.
 Donaldson not only struck out more than 500 batters that season but did it three years straight.
 Most of his accomplishments were against semi-professional competition, but Donaldson also did very well in his relatively few contests against highest level professional baseball teams, and there were a number of first-person reports of his talent from such opposing managers and players.